vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 Once we have acquired the coefficient of determination, we will conduct the test for model utility as follows:
 * Hypotheses: $H_0: \beta_1 = 0 | \beta_0$ versus $H_0: \beta_1 \neq 0 | \beta_0$.
 We can interpret $H_0$ as we are assuming that our model is as good as the intercept-only model.
-* Test statistic: the test statistic follows the F-distribution with $1$ d.o.f in the numerator and $n-2$ d.o.f. in the denominator, and it is given as:
+* Test statistic: the test statistic follows the F-distribution with $1$ d.o.f. in the numerator and $n-2$ d.o.f. in the denominator, and it is given as:

 $$
 F_0 = \frac{SS_R/1}{SS_E/(n - 2)}=\frac{R^2}{(1-R^2)/(n -2)}